-Scott Frandsen, a 2002 graduate of the Haas School of Business and three-time national champion as a student-athlete at Cal, is entering his first season as head coach of the Cal men's rowing team, succeeding Mike Teti in June 2018 at the conclusion of the IRA Championship Regatta.
+Scott Frandsen, a 2002 graduate of the Haas School of Business and three-time national champion as a student-athlete at Cal, is head coach of the Cal men's rowing team.

 A native of Kelowna, British Columbia, Frandsen is one of the most decorated oarsman in Cal rowing history.
 Frandsen helped Cal’s varsity eight to three consecutive IRA championships from 2000-02, including a pair of undefeated seasons in 2000 and 2001.
 The Golden Bear captain also guided Cal to the three straight Pac-10 titles in the men's eight and was honored as a first-team All-Pac-10 selection as a senior.

 A two-time Pac-10 All-Academic honoree, Frandsen graduated from the Haas School of Business in 2002 with a degree in business administration and went on to complete a master’s degree in Psychological Research at Oxford University.
 While at Oxford, Frandsen competed in the Blue Boat in that won the tightly contested 2003 Oxford/Cambridge Boat Race and served as a volunteer coach for the University College eights.